instill-ai/cortex/README.md

 1. TailwindCSS centric: We utilize TailwindCSS Just-In-Time feature to get rid of condition rendering style with specific props, which reduce the size of the component.
 2. We Modularize Base Component, every exposed component will inherit some sort of base component, we will limit the style to avoid some style confusion caused by TailwindCSS Just-In-Time feature.

+## Known issues

+- AutoCompleteWithIcon: Focus on input label can't make menu open

 ## Rules

+- One style one props

 ### Testing